jkobject/jkobject.github.io/_posts/2024-09-10-a-year-in-the-phd.md

 ## The environment

+- working at Pasteur with Laura
+- working at ENS with Gabriel
+- the administration
+- two PIs
+- the incentives

 ## The successes

+- was able to release scprint and 3 more tools
+- went to over 10 events and conferences
+- presented 4 times
+- did 3 poster presentations
+-

 ## The difficulties

+- hard to completely switch projects
+- many more open questions about scprint
+- tough to be

 ## The good and the bad of academia

+- the freedom
+- the time for oneself to think
+- the ability to connect with so many different people across the world

+- the bureaucracy
+- being alone a lot of the time
+- the lack of structure
+- one project only is tough

 ## What is next?

+- still have a goal to do it in around 2 years
+- for now I feel I have followed the path 4 points I made in the beginning
+- it is becomming harder as tasks and projects pile up